Home Page

 D1.000 - GENERAL REQUIREMENTS

-All degree requirements for the doctoral degree, including the use of transfer and nondegree credits, must be completed within seven years.
+All degree requirements for the doctoral degree, including the use of transfer and non-degree credits, must be completed within seven (7) years; ten (10) years for Educational Leadership and Teaching & Learning programs.
 Courses that fall outside this time limit must be recertified for currency of knowledge.

-At least one semester before the term of graduation, the student will complete examinations (written, oral, or both) covering the major discipline.
-Minor area and language requirements, if any, must have been completed.
+The student will complete examinations (written, oral, or both) covering the major discipline.

-D3.100 - The examining committee, nominated by the student and the program chair and appointed by the Graduate Dean, may be the same as the student's dissertation committee.
+D4.100 - The examining committee, formed by the program in consultation with the student, may be the same as the student's dissertation committee.

-D3.200 - Any interested faculty may attend the examination and ask questions on recognition by the chair.
+D4.200 - Any interested faculty may attend the examination, as appropriate, and ask questions on recognition by the chair.

 The dissertation is an original contribution to knowledge of such substance and literary quality as to warrant publication.

-The dissertation committee shall be comprised of five voting members as follows:
+The dissertation committee shall be comprised of a minimum of four (4) voting members as follows:

 1. A qualified UM faculty member or adjunct from the program or unit granting the degree who shall serve as chair;

-4. A qualified UM faculty member or adjunct from a program or unit other than the one granting the degree whose primary responsibility is to ensure that the student is held to reasonable academic standards, that the student is treated fairly by all committee members, and that the student's progress is not unduly delayed by failure of committee members to act in a timely manner.
+3. A third (3rd) qualified UM faculty member or adjunct from a program or unit other than the one granting the degree, who shall serve as the Fair Practices Representative.
+The primary responsibility of the Fair Practices Representative is to ensure that the student is held to reasonable academic standards, is treated fairly by all committee members, and that the student's academic progress is not unduly delayed by a failure of committee members to act in a timely manner.

-5. A fifth member who may be either a UM faculty member or adjunct from the program or unit granting the degree (or cooperating program or unit in the case of interdisciplinary degree programs), or a faculty affiliate, non-academic expert, or faculty of another institution of higher learning who has been certified by the Graduate Dean as uniquely qualified by training, experience, and/or degree held to guide and evaluate the dissertation.
+4. A fourth (4th) member who may be either a UM faculty member or adjunct from the program or unit granting the degree (or cooperating program or unit in the case of interdisciplinary degree programs), or a faculty affiliate, non-academic expert, or faculty of another institution of higher learning who has been certified by the Graduate School as uniquely qualified by training, experience, and/or degree held to guide and evaluate the dissertation.

-Nota Bene: the Graduate School does not consider a non-UM employee to be an adequate substitute for member 4 on a PhD committee.
-Many non-UM faculty members serve as an optional 5th member, but academic units need to select member 4 from faculty who are from a different tenure home than the graduate committee Chair (member 1).
+Nota Bene: the Graduate School does not consider a non-UM employee to be an adequate substitute for member three (3) on a PhD committee.
+Many non-UM faculty members serve as an optional 5th member, but academic units need to select member three (3) from faculty who are from a different tenure home than the graduate committee chair (member 1).

-Prospective committee members shall be chosen by the student in consultation with his or her academic advisor and the program chair shall forward the nominations to the dean of the Graduate School for his or her approval.
+Prospective committee members shall be chosen by the student in consultation with their academic advisor and the program chair shall forward the nominations to the Graduate School for approval.
+Changes to the committee may be made at the request of the academic unit.
+However, changes should not be made solely to address short-term scheduling conflicts.

 A final examination dealing primarily with the dissertation and its relationship to the student's fields of study will be conducted by the dissertation committee.

-D5.101 - If there is one negative vote, the student's adviser and the Graduate Dean may elect to proceed.
+D6.101 - If there is one negative vote, the student's advisor and the Graduate School may elect to proceed.

-D5.102 - If there are two or more negative votes, the defense will be indefinitely postponed.
+D6.102 - If there are two or more negative votes, the defense will be postponed.

-D5.202 - If there are two or more negative votes, the committee may schedule and conduct a second and final examination at least one month after the initial defense.
+D6.202 - If there are two or more negative votes, the committee may schedule and conduct a second and final examination at least one month after the initial defense.
 During that time, the student will be asked to make whatever changes are necessary in the dissertation.
+Failure to pass the second (2nd) attempt successfully results in termination of graduate study and dismissal from the academic program.
+Candidates who are dismissed from the program due to failure to pass the defense are ineligible to reapply to the same degree program.

 Certificate programs governed by these policy guidelines are academic, credit-bearing programs that end with the awarding of a certificate rather than a graduate degree.
 Certificate programs established under these guidelines are designed for developing specialized skills and knowledge, as well as providing opportunities for graduate students to develop interdisciplinary knowledge and skills beyond the offerings in their Master’s program.
 They often have a practical or applied orientation, intended to indicate to prospective employers that the certificate holder has completed a Faculty Senate approved course of study.
 The following statements describe the Graduate School’s minimum quantitative requirements for a certificate program.